What to Do When Pain Makes You Say, ‘God, I Hate My Life’

-For me, the roller coaster began a couple of years ago when my marriage ended suddenly and publicly.
-To make matters worse, I had several health issues, was underperforming at my job, and lived 1100 miles away from home.
-My circumstances felt out of my control, and I hated where life had taken me.
-Just like the roller coaster, I was all over the place.
-The twists and turns were making me sick, sick of my life.
+For me, that ride started when my marriage ended suddenly and painfully.
+At the same time, my health was failing, my job was falling apart, and I was 1,100 miles away from home.
+Everything felt out of control.
+I was exhausted, overwhelmed, and honestly, I hated where my life had taken me.
+The twists and turns weren’t thrilling anymore—they were making me sick of my own life.

 My Life Was Out of My Control